Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-Before we take the next question, a reminder to everyone, you may press star and then one to ask a question.
-Our next question comes from the line of Rishi Modi from RDM Advisory llp.
+[Operator Instructions] Our next question comes from the line of Rishi Mody from RDM Advisory LLP.
 Please go ahead.

 Rishi Mody

 Yeah.
 Hi.
 So my first question is pertaining to the quarterly result.
-So healthcare, we’ve declined 13% QoQ on constant currency in our revenue.
-Last quarter you called out that probably Q3 was the bottom.
-Just wanted to get your view that do we see Q4 as now the bottom or is there something which has changed over the past three months for us there?
+So healthcare, we’ve declined 13% Q-o-Q on constant currency revenue.
+Last quarter, you called out that probably Q3 was the bottom.
+Just wanted to get your view that do we see Q4 as now the bottom?
+Or is there something which has changed over the past three months for us there?

 Manoj Raghavan

-Yes, I think we were very optimistic that the health care business has reached the bottom and we will turn around.
-And we were pretty confident because there were a few deals that we were bidding for and we are pretty confident that we will be able to close those deals.
-Unfortunately for us, those deals have not closed and that resulted in this situation that we’ve had.
-But however, we still continue to carry, you know, those items in our high probability funnel.
-And in fact a few of them actually, you know, we have closed in the, in a couple of weeks, you know, in the new quarter.
+Yes, I think we were very optimistic that the healthcare business has reached the bottom and we will turn around.
+And we were pretty confident because there were a few deals that we are bidding for, and we are pretty confident that we will be able to close those deals.
+Unfortunately, for us, those deals have not closed, and that resulted in this situation that we’ve had.
+But however, we still continue to carry those items in our high probability funnel.

-Right.
-So I think I’m pretty hopeful that last quarter, you know, Q4 was the bottom and you know, we will be able to recover this.
-And you know, if we had closed these deals earlier in the quarter, then we would have had a fantastic exit to Q4.
-All the three businesses really firing and so on and that is what we were all aiming for.
-But hopefully it is just shifted by a quarter and we should be able to recover that position in Q1.
+And in fact, a few of them, actually, we have closed in the couple of weeks in the new quarter, right?
+So I think I’m pretty hopeful that last quarter, Q4 was the bottom, and we will be able to recover this — and if we had closed these deals earlier in the quarter, then we would have had a fantastic exit to Q4, all the three businesses really firing and so on.
+And that is what we were aiming for.
+But hopefully, it is just shifted by a quarter and we should be able to recover that position in Q1.

 Rishi Mody